andreaira261/crowdfunding-excel-analysis/README.md

 -	This would provide information on the more frequent duration for launching projects and whether the number of days affect the outcome of the campaign.

 ## Crowdfunding Goal Analysis
-In this section, calculations of percentages for projects that were successful, failed, or canced per goal range were calculated.
-A line chart is created to show the relationship between the goal's amount and its chances at success, failure, or cancellation.
+In this section, percentages for projects that were successful, failed, or canceled per goal range were calculated.
+A line chart is created to illustrate the relationship between the goal amount and the likelihood of success, failure, or cancellation.
 ![goal-analysis](https://github.com/andreaira261/excel-challenge/assets/48165713/3b3520c3-8d17-441b-93e6-7b66516e5bc0)

 ## Statistical Analysis